User interface design fundamentals

 Disabled components

-Avoid using any disabled components anywhere unless there’s a necessary reason.
+Avoid using any disabled components unless there’s a necessary reason.
 However, in certain cases, you can show disabled buttons to avoid having buttons constantly appear and disappear which can be confusing for the end user.

 -